dominicletz/blockchain-node/README.md

 From the `blockchain-node` project directory run:

 ```
-$ iex -S mix
+$ ./run.sh
 ```

-You should now be able to access the API on `localhost:4001`
+When you see a line that says "Interactive Elixir", the node is running and you should now be able to access the API on `localhost:4001`.

+## Stopping
+To stop the node, press Ctrl+C twice to exit.

 ## Installation